-To achieve reproducible builds, it is necessary to lock versions of dependencies and transitive dependencies such that a build with the same inputs will always resolve the same module versions.
-This is called dependency locking.
+To ensure reproducible builds, it’s necessary to lock versions of dependencies and their transitive dependencies.
+This guarantees that a build with the same inputs will always resolve to the same module versions, a process known as dependency locking.

-Locking of a configuration happens through the ResolutionStrategy:
+Locking of a configuration happens through the ResolutionStrategy API:

 build.gradle.kts